rungok/loginscript/README.md

 # loginscript
- Bash scripts for login and primary config for core utils
+ Bash scripts for login process especially for ppl changing between CLI shells on Windows and Linux